Ramtin-ma/VideoSynopsis-FGS/README.md

                --IDPath path/to/save/directory/
                --Model path/to/yolo/weight/best.pt
 ```
-## Colab Notebook

-To facilitate running the code without any local setup, we provide a Google Colab notebook.
+To facilitate running the code, we provide a Google Colab notebook.
 You can access it via the link below:

 <a href="https://colab.research.google.com/github/Ramtin-ma/VideoSynopsis-FGS/blob/main/FGS.ipynb"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open FGS In Colab"></a>